Mapping the 10 countries with the most overseas territories

 United Kingdom – 14 territories

-The UK has 14 overseas territories located across the Atlantic, Caribbean, Pacific and polar regions.
+The UK has 14 overseas territories across the Atlantic, Caribbean, Pacific and polar regions.

 The inhabited territories include Anguilla, Bermuda, British Virgin Islands, the Cayman Islands, Falkland Islands, Gibraltar and Montserrat.
 These are self-governing, with the UK responsible for defence and foreign affairs.

-The UK also administers regions which are sparsely populated – the British Antarctic Territory, British Indian Ocean Territory, Pitcairn Islands, South Georgia and the South Sandwich Islands, as well as Akrotiri and Dhekelia on Cyprus.
+The UK also administers regions which are sparsely populated – the British Antarctic Territory, British Indian Ocean Territory, Pitcairn Islands, South Georgia Island and the South Sandwich Islands, as well as Akrotiri and Dhekelia bases in Cyprus.
 These are mainly used for military, scientific and environmental purposes.

 The UK recently handed sovereignty of the Chagos Islands in the British Indian Ocean Territory back to Mauritius after a decades-long dispute.
 This week, Trump strongly criticised this move as “an act of great stupidity”.